View Site Map

 Course Title: Emergent Literacy

-Contact: Nancy Perry
+Redesign Coordinator: Nancy Perry

 Project Abstract

 Arizona State University (ASU) plans to redesign Emergent Literacy, a required course for state certification in early childhood education.
-Currently offered once a year at each of three ASU campuses ( Tempe, Polytechnic and West), the course is taught by full-time faculty in face-to-face sections of ~30 students, enrolling about 100 students annually.
+Currently offered once a year at each of three ASU campuses (Tempe, Polytechnic and West), the course is taught by full-time faculty in face-to-face sections of ~30 students, enrolling about 100 students annually.
 Because of new state certification requirements, enrollment is projected to grow to 300-500 students.

 The current structure of this course requires a significant time commitment by the faculty.
 The face-to-face nature of the traditional course limits the number of students who can enroll at each of the three campuses.
 Providing access for practitioners who live and work in rural areas of the state is difficult.
 ASU needs to find a new way to enable large numbers of students to take this required course in order to gain early childhood certification.